 RECORD_TYPE - The different types of charges such as RI fees, usage costs, tax refunds, and credits.

-, you can use the following dimensions for
+If you set the context to RESERVATIONS, you can use the following dimensions for

 searching:

 AZ - The Availability Zone.
-An example is us-east-1a
+An example is us-east-1a.

 CACHE_ENGINE - The Amazon ElastiCache operating system.
 Examples are Windows or Linux.